rapidsai/raft/README.md

 # <div align="left"><img src="https://rapids.ai/assets/images/rapids_logo.png" width="90px"/>&nbsp;RAFT: RAPIDS Analytics Framework Toolkit</div>

-RAFT contains fundamental widely-used algorithms and primitives for data science, graph and ML.
+RAFT contains fundamental widely-used algorithms and primitives for data science, graph and machine learning.
 The algorithms are CUDA-accelerated and form building-blocks for rapidly composing analytics in the [RAPIDS](https://rapids.ai) ecosystem.

 By taking a primitives-based approach to algorithm development, RAFT
 1. accelerates algorithm construction time
 2. reduces the maintenance burden by maximizing reuse across projects, and
 3. centralizes the core computations, allowing future optimizations to benefit all algorithms that use them.

-RAFT provides a header-only C++ API with optional shared libraries that contain algorithms in the following general categories:
+At its core, RAFT is a header-only C++ library with optional shared libraries that span the following categories:

 #####
 | Category | Description / Examples |